pulp/pulp/docs/plugins/plugin-writer/walkthrough.rst

 specified as a requirement. <https://github.com/pulp/pulp_example/blob/master/setup.py#L6>`_ Plugins use tools and parent classes that are available in the TODO(linkto, pluginapi).

+TODO(where are these?)
-Plugins are required to :ref:`implement subclasses<subclassing-platform-models>` for models, serializers, viewsets which are :ref:`discoverable <model-serializer-viewset-discovery>`.
+#..
+Plugins are required to :ref`implement subclasses<subclassing-platform-models>` for models,
+#.. serializers, viewsets which are :ref`discoverable <model-serializer-viewset-discovery>`.

 `A simple plugin implementation
 <https://github.com/pulp/pulp_file/>`_, ``pulp_file``, is provided.